-An easy way to become a certified medical assistant is to graduate from an accredited medical assisting program and pass the certification exam.
-There are alternative pathways for people who were educated in the military or have significant, supervised experience in the field.
+Graduating from an accredited medical assisting program and passing the certification exam is an easy way to become a certified medical assistant.
+There are alternative pathways for people educated in the military or with significant, supervised experience in the field.
 However, having a vocational school diploma and certificate is what most employers expect.

 Training programs are intense but short.
 Full-time students graduate work-ready and prepared for certification in as little as nine months.
 With the most up-to-date training available and one of several certificates, new medical assistants are ready to compete for the best jobs.

 Medical assistants are eligible for several certifications, one that is widely recognized is the Nationally Certified Medical Assistant (NCMA).

 The National Center for Competency Testing (NCCT) is a reputable certifying agency that evaluates medical assistants.
 You need a vocational school diploma or two years of full-time experience to sit for the exam, but pass rates are significantly lower for applicants without a diploma.